madprops/gifmaker/README.md

 end
 ```

-Then you can run in your terminal: `funstuff Grog`.

-In this case it will do `Grogg is [Random]` 5 times.

-Using all the other arguments that are specific to look good on that image.
+This is added in `~/.config/fish/config.fish`.

-Remember to source your `fish` config after adding functions:
+Source the config after adding the function:

 ```shell
 source ~/.config/fish/config.fish
 ```

+Then you can run: `funstuff Grog`.

+In this case it will do `Grogg is [Random]` 5 times.

+Using all the other arguments that are specific to look good on that image.